Reduce your waste at Christmas and Recycle

 - Recycle real trees at household waste recycling centres

 - We collect real Christmas trees for free in January - you can request to have your tree collected between 14 December and 7 January 2021.
 See Christmas tree collections.

 - Write a shopping list and sort out your freezer before going for your food shop.

 - Try Composting your fruit and veg peelings.

-- Make use of your leftovers, using websites such as BBC's GoodFood leftover recipes for ideas.
+- Make use of your leftovers, using websites such as BBC's GoodFood leftover recipes and Love food, hate waste for ideas.

 After the party's over - recycling

 Make the most of your fortnightly recycling collection to recycle your wrapping paper, cards, drinks bottles, cans and cardboard packaging.